top of page

 The luster of limonite is described as matte and earthy.
 An amorphous mineraloid, limonite is opaque and leaves a yellowish streak.
 It can be used as a paint, color tint, dye and glaze for ceramics.

 Ochres are natural earth pigments of iron oxide with various quantities of clay and sand minerals.
-Limonite is the common constituent in all ochre colors including yellow, orange, red, browns, rarely greenish.
+Limonite is the common constituent in all ocher colors including yellow, orange, red, browns, rarely greenish.
 Producing warm gold tones, it's less prominent in purple ochre.

 The name limonite comes from the Ancient Greek λειμών (leimṓn), meaning "wet meadow", or λίμνη (límnē), or "marshy lake", referring to its presence as bog iron ore in meadows and marshes.
 In brown form, it's sometimes called brown hematite or brown iron ore.